WebOfTrust/WOT-terms/docs/resources/mdfiles/draft-pfeairheller-did-keri.md

 2. Process the KEL into a Key State, according to the state validation rules/semantics of KERI as defined in \[\[KID0008\]\]
 3. Create a DID Document with the DID \`did:keri:$PREF\`
 4. For each key K in the Key State, add a Verification Method to the DID Doc containing K and the appropriate type, with the ID of K being K's prefix form (alternatively, the ID could be an integer of K's index in the current signer list)
-5. Add the Key State as DID Document Metadata as defined in[Resolver Metadata]()
+5. Add the Key State as DID Document Metadata as defined in Resolver Metadata

 Establishment of control authority can be done independently of DID document contents, as long as the Key State is provided in the DID Document Metadata.
-See [Resolver Metadata]().
+See Resolver Metadata.

 ## Update